google-deepmind/mujoco/doc/XMLreference.rst

 .. _default-camera-user:

+.. _default-camera-resolution:

+.. _default-camera-focal:

+.. _default-camera-focalpixel:

+.. _default-camera-principal:

+.. _default-camera-principalpixel:

+.. _default-camera-sensorsize:

+.. _default-camera:

 :el-prefix:`default/` |-| **camera** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | This element sets the attributes of the dummy :ref:`camera <body-camera>` element of the defaults class.
-| All camera attributes are available here except: name, class.
+| All camera attributes are available here except: name, class, mode, target.

 .. _default-light: